 All Apple manufacturing sites are ISO 14001 certified worldwide, signifying that Apple has a structured environmental management system (EMS) in place to manage the environmental impact of our operations.

 Apple Product Environmental Specifications (APES) files are introduced.

 The first Apple products are tested for conformity to TCO (Swedish Confederation of Professional Employees) standards.

 The first Apple manufacturing site (Sacramento, California) becomes ISO 14001 certified.

 PVC in packaging materials is phased out.

-The first voluntary Apple product take-back program is initiated in Germany, with gradual expansion to other regions.
+The first voluntary Apple product take-back programme is initiated in Germany, with gradual expansion to other regions.

-Apple becomes a founding member of the U.S. EPA ENERGY STAR program, developed to identify and promote energy-efficient computers and monitors.
+Apple becomes a founding member of the US Environmental Protection Agency ENERGY STAR programme, developed to identify and promote energy-efficient computers and monitors.